 Plants and Animals are a rock-and-roll trio from Montreal comprised of Warren Spicer, Nicolas Basque, and Matthew 'the Woodman' Woodley.
-They first gained international recognition for their debut full-length for Secret City, Parc Avenue in 2008, and have been touring the world ever since.
-Their sophomore album, La La Land, was released in 2010, with a follow-up planned for early 2012.
+They first gained international recognition for their debut full-length, Parc Avenue, in 2008, and have been touring the world ever since.
+Their sophomore album, La La Land, was released in 2010.
+They released a third full-length album called The End of That in early 2012, and are currently in the studio recording their fourth.

 Diamond Rings is Toronto-based recording artist John O'Regan.
 He writes songs you either already, or will one day, sing in the shower.